 3. DON’T: Emphasize religion too heavily

-There are many religions who celebrate this time of year.
-Going overboard on religious symbols can be off-putting to some, so remind your clients keep it tasteful despite their personal convictions.
+There are many religions that celebrate this time of year.
+Going overboard on religious symbols can be off-putting to some, so remind your clients to keep it tasteful despite their personal convictions.

 4. DON’T: Leave presents out in the open